andrewfo/StrokePred/README.md

 This repository contains a comprehensive machine learning pipeline designed to predict the likelihood of a patient having an ischemic or hemorrhagic stroke based on a diverse set of health metrics and lifestyle factors.

 The project addresses the critical challenge of class imbalance (low occurrence of stroke cases) by employing the SMOTE (Synthetic Minority Over-sampling Technique) algorithm.
-It systematically evaluates four distinct classification models—Logistic Regression, Random Forest, Neural Network (MLP), and Support Vector Machine (SVM)—and culminates in a Stacking Ensemble model to achieve optimal predictive performance.
+It systematically evaluates four distinct classification models-Logistic Regression, Random Forest, Neural Network (MLP), and Support Vector Machine (SVM)-and culminates in a Stacking Ensemble model to achieve optimal predictive performance.

  Dataset and Preprocessing